By Amy Medling, founder of PCOS Diva

 Summer is here!
-It’s time for backyard barbecues and sunny days by the water.
+It’s time to get outside and enjoy the sunshine.

 While summer is the perfect time to gather outdoors and enjoy friends and family, it is often laden with PCOS diet booby traps.
 Watch out for sugary summer cocktails, gluten-filled pasta salads, and the temptation to spend the entire day lying on your beach towel.

 Here are some of my favorite ways to make the most of summer and leave you feeling terrific in the fall!

 - Make a Plan– Plan ahead for travel snacks, meals on the go, potlucks, picnics, and day trips.
 If you plan, you are less likely to find yourself at a drive-thru or on the beach with nothing but a hot dog and a bag of chips.
 Keep a little cooler in your car full of cut veggies, fruit, trail mix, and protein bars.

 - Be a Potluck PCOS Diva– When invited to a gathering, bring a beautiful salad packed with flavorful ingredients and protein.
 Assume that protein will be served, but just in case there is no PCOS diet friendly option, you will have a good alternative.
 I like to bring my Summer Cook-out Salad.
 It looks beautiful and is a really delicious way to stay on track.

 - Take an Ice Cream Detour– Women with PCOS should avoid dairy.
 When the local ice cream stand calls, be sure to have an ice cream alternative ready at home.
 My family loves to make coconut milk ice cream sundaes (topped with juicy fresh fruit) or enjoy a gluten-free cone.
 You can find great brands at the grocery store, or even better, make your own.
 My family’s favorites homemade flavors are: Vanilla Cherry Chip, Maple Vanilla, and Black Raspberry.